-Staff reviewed the mixed-use ordinance concept with the Planning and Zoning Commission at the April 15th and May 6th P & Z meetings.
-Hunziker development provided input to the P&Z at both of these meetings as well.
-Staff discussed many of the design concerns of the ordinance and whether specific standards or general design principles are the appropriate approach to the Overlay.
-Based on that discussion, staff drafted the attached ordinance as a mix of some minimum expectations, including commercial frontage, maximum height, orientation of buildings, and floor area ratios with basic design principles.
+Staff reviewed the mixed-use ordinance concept with the Planning and Zoning Commission on April 15th.
+Staff discussed many of the design concerns for the ordinance and whether specific standards or general design principles are the appropriate approach to the Overlay.
+Based on that discussion, staff's draft ordinance is a mix of some minimum expectations, including commercial square footage, maximum height, and floor area ratios with basic design principles.
 The expectation is the Major Site Plan review will develop most site specific details about design and layout.

-One of the significant issues discussed with the Commission was defining commercial uses in the Overlay.
-The primary two options were to consider a standards based on lot frontage or on total lot area.
-The proposed requirement is a minimum expectation of 15% FAR for commercial uses without stating a density or apartment size standard.
+One of the significant issues of defining uses in the Overlay remains from the prior discussion.
+Staff has stated a minimum expectation of 15% FAR for commercial uses and has not stated a density or apartment size standard.
 Staff believes the requirement for 15% FAR is generally in the lower range of commercial land utilization; however, it is more of a midpoint in Ames.
 Staff reviewed a variety of uses and locations for commercial developments in Ames to create a context for the standard.
 The general range of FAR for one-story developments was between 8% and 23%.
 These sites were relative modern commercial sites along Lincoln Way, Duff Avenue, and Stange Road between 0.7 acres and 4 acres.
 The uses that heavily relied upon parking, such as restaurants, medical office, and banks, would have much lower FAR than retail and office uses in this comparison.